 |No option for virtual reality||Module for virtual reality is available|

 |Free student version is available||No free student version is available|

 |Excellent user base||Moderate user base|

 |No integration with CNC apart from saving file as .dxf||Dedicated module for computer aided manufacturing|

 |Licence price is very cheap||Too costly for individuals|

 By now it is evident that there is a huge difference between AutoCAD vs Solidworks.
-Both serves all together a different market and comparing both would not give a clear picture.
-Both softwares are the best at their respective field.
-Now it depends on you from which field you are belongs to.
+Both serve all together with a different market and comparing both would not give a clear picture.
+Both software is the best in their respective field.
+Now it depends on you from which field you belong to.

-I hope this article about AutoCAD vs Solidworks could help you to take a decision about which software you should prefer depending on your domain.
-If you have any question please do let me know in the comment section.
+I hope this article about AutoCAD vs Solidworks could help you to make a decision about which software you should prefer depending on your domain.
+If you have any questions please do let me know in the comment section.